Important note on liability

 Magnetos come with impulse coupling or drive.
 Pinion gears are not scope of the delivery.
 They are delivered by the engine manufacturer, usually they are reused after inspection / overhaul.

-Simple said an engine does have a right and a left magneto – motor gliders are the exception as they only have one magneto circuit.
+Simple put an engine does have a right and a left magneto – motor gliders are the exception as they only have one magneto circuit.

 The name plate tells you the type, the year of manufacture (part of the serial number), the rotating direction, the revision, and if applicable the angle of the retard contact points.